surajsadeepa/digital-clock/README.md

 1.Make sure you have Python installed.
 2.Run the following script.

-## Also you can convert this to an .exe file
+Also you can convert this to an '.exe' file using tools like 'pyinstaller' or 'cmd':